Strange behavior of rapidity dependent strangeness enhancement of particles containing and not containing leading quarks: Introduction

-Considering the fact that with the large acceptance upcoming FAIR-CBM detector \cite{cbm1, cbm2, cbm3, cbm4} measurement of the rapidity dependent strangeness enhancement factor $E_{S}$ could be a possibility, strangeness enhancement factor at different rapidity bin has been estimated for various identified particles produced in $Au+Au$ collisions at 30\textit{A} GeV using a string based hadronic transport model UrQMD-3.3 (Ultra Relativistic Quantum Molecular Dynamics).
-A sum of 93 million minimum biased UrQMD events has been used for the present analysis.
+Considering the fact that with the large acceptance detectors of the upcoming FAIR-CBM experiment \cite{cbm1, cbm2, cbm3, cbm4}, measurement of the rapidity dependent strangeness enhancement factor could be a possibility, strangeness enhancement factor at different rapidity bin has been estimated for various identified particles produced in $Au+Au$ collisions at 30\textit{A} GeV using a string based hadronic transport model UrQMD-3.3 (Ultra -relativistic Quantum Molecular Dynamics).